jwpetley/jwpetley.github.io/CV.md

 Amateur Musician - **Durham** <span style="float: right; ">2016-Present</span>
 _Music has allowed me to develop skills far outside of what is available in Physics and Astronomy.
 I have been a part of several bands in Durham, both playing for college and university groups and as part of a gigging band with some friends.
 During my time we released two albums and performed with "Too Many Zoos" (backing track to the Joe Biden presidential campaign 2020!) in Newcastle.
 I also organised a tour to Amsterdam with my college band and organised over 28 gigs a year earning ~£5000 requiring significant management of contracts, liability insurance and people forgetting to show up!_

+---

-### RECOGNITION & INTERESTS
+# RECOGNITION & INTERESTS

 - Baxter Prize from Hatfield College, Durham for academic achievement in 2017 and 2018
-- Prize Winner Durham Hackathon 2019 - CapitalOne - Micro Lending App
+- Prize Winner Durham Hackathon 2019&2021 - CapitalOne and Twilio - Micro Lending App and Fake News Whatsapp Bot
 - Gilbert Larwood Prize for contribution to the arts in Hatfield College, Durham
 - I am a keen Ultimate Frisbee player and have represented my club team and University in the UK and overseas
-- Budapest Marathon finisher 2018
 - Unfortunately I have struggled with Systemic Onset Juvenile Arthritis since I was 14.
 This is an auto-immune disease similar to Lupus or Khrohns disease.
 This is being well managed with medication (thank you NHS!) but I am proud of my commitment to activity even if it can hurt sometimes.